Florida death metal: History

-Beginnings (1982-1988)
+Beginnings (1982–1988)

 Death metal emerged as a genre during the mid-1980s, primarily out of thrash metal.
 In the early- to mid-1980s, the European bands Venom, Bathory, Celtic Frost (and its predecessor Hellhammer), Sodom, Destruction, and Kreator performed a more extreme style of heavy metal music that set sonic and lyrical templates for the thrash, black, and death metal genres.
 The American band Slayer also influenced what would become death metal, featuring graphic lyrics dealing with death, dismemberment, war, and the horrors of hell.
 However, the California band Possessed, which formed in 1983, is generally considered to have released first true death metal recording, Seven Churches, in 1985.
 Within the state of Florida, the band Savatage, formed in 1978 in Tarpon Springs as Avatar, was highly influential on local aspiring musicians.
 Morrisound Recording, founded in 1981 in Tampa, picked up Avatar and released the band's debut album, City Beneath the Surface, in 1982.
 Tom Morris, co-owner of Morrisound, states that his studio attempted to emulate the production values of fellow Metal Blade bands Metallica and Slayer.
 "Those albums had heavy production, and we were like, 'We should try that'".

 Nasty Savage formed in 1982 in Brandon, Florida, a town in the Tampa Bay Area, and quickly attracted attention for its gruesome shock rock.
 The band soon added a second guitarist, and began playing more intricate and unusual time signatures, signature riffs, and diminished scales.
 Nasty Savage released a demo recording in 1983, and quickly garnered attention from magazines and record labels.
 It signed a deal with Metal Blade Records and released its self-titled debut album in 1985.
 The album was recorded at Morrisound Recording, which would also record the band's next two albums.

 Among the fans and frequent concert attendees of Nasty Savage were Chuck Schuldiner, Rick Rozz, and Kam Lee, who, in 1983 in Altamonte Springs in Greater Orlando, founded a band called the Mantas.
 Inspired by Nasty Savage, the Mantas took that band's sound and turned it deeper and more sinister.
 After the Mantas released a demo recording, Death by Metal, they disbanded.
 However, the group was quickly reformed under a new name, Death, and released several more demos, Reign of Terror (1984), Infernal Death (1985), and Mutilation (1986).
 Starting in 1985, Death performed along with Nasty Savage at Ruby's and then later at Sunset Club.
 Following Mutilation, Death signed to Combat Records.
 When Rick Rozz and Kam Lee refused to relocate to California to record an album, Schuldiner left without them and formed a new lineup in California.
 This new version of Death released the band's debut album, Scream Bloody Gore, in 1987.
-Rozz and Lee helped form the band Massacre, only to rejoin Death when Schuldinger moved back to Florida in time to record Leprosy, which was released in 1988.
+Rozz and Lee helped form the band Massacre, only to rejoin Death when Schuldiner moved back to Florida in time to record Leprosy, which was released in 1988.